moliware/travis-solr/README.rst

 ...........

-If you need to use some custom configuration you can specify one or more files in this variable and the script will copy it in the conf folder of solr.
+If you need to use some custom configuration you can specify one or more files in this variable and the script will copy it in the solr conf folder.

 Don't use it if you need the default solr settings.